 This MD&A contains forward-looking statements and forward-looking information (collectively, "forward-looking statements") within the meaning applicable to Canadian legislation.
 These statements relate to future events or the future activities or performance of the Company, statements that involve financial projections, substantial known and unknown risks and uncertainties, certain of which are beyond the control of the Company.
 All statements, other than statements of historical fact, are forward-looking statements.
-Forward-looking statements are typically identified by words such as: believe, expect, anticipate, intend, estimate, postulate, plans and similar expressions, or which by their nature refer to future events.
-Forward-looking statements include, but are not limited to, the quantity and quality of the re-refined products that might be produced; the cost of construction of the ReGen[TM] re-refinery; raising sufficient capital to support the business plan; the estimated operating costs for the facilities; the market for the finished products; the anticipated annual recurring revenue derived from those operations; and statements regarding expectations to enter into the oil re-refining business.
+Forward-looking statements are typically identified by words such as: may, would, could, will, likely, believe, expect, anticipate, intend, plan, estimate, postulate and similar expressions or which by their nature refer to future events and the negative form thereof.
+Forward-looking statements include, but are not limited to, the quantity and quality of the recycled products that might be produced; the cost of construction of the ReGenTM recycling facility; raising sufficient capital to support the business plan; the estimated operating costs for the facilities; the market for the finished products; the anticipated annual recurring revenue derived from those operations; and statements regarding expectations to enter into the oil re-refining business.